Texas October 10, 2018

 The Surprising Texas Town That Makes An Excellent Weekend Getaway

 Nacogdoches, the oldest city in Texas, is often overlooked in favor of Hill Country destinations like Fredericksburg when it comes to weekend getaways.
-Keep reading to find out why this college town is the perfect place to unwind after a stressful workweek – especially during the fall season.
+Keep reading to find out why this college town is the perfect place to unwind after a stressful workweek any time of the year.

 Incorporated as a town in 1837, Nacogdoches has been around for quite some time.
 Its rich history is apparent everywhere you look and makes this quirky little town one of the best weekend getaways in the Lone Star State.